1. Academic Posts Policy

 5.2 Registrars are eligible to apply for an Academic Post if they:

 - Are enrolled in the AGPT Program; and

 - Will have completed at least GPT1 of their core vocational training at the time of commencement of the post;

 - Have at least three months full-time equivalent of clinical work remaining on the AGPT Program.

 6.1 Registrars may apply for both the Academic Post and the Specialised Academic Posts.

 6.2 The Director of Training (DoT) at a registrar’s RTO must approve an Academic Post application.

-6.3 Applications are submitted online via the RACGP website.
-The online application is available during the submission window; registrars are encouraged to begin completing this form, with the support of their ME and university supervisor, as soon as the application form is available.
+6.3 Applications are submitted online via a grant management program accessed via the RACGP website.
+The online application is available during the submission window; registrars are encouraged to begin completing this form, with the support of their ME and proposed university supervisor, as soon as the application form is available.

 6.4 Applicants for a Post will be assessed against the selection criteria outlined in the Application Guide by the Academic Assessment Panel (AAP).
 Registrars are encouraged to consider these criteria when completing their application form.